Mobile Solar Power Made Easy!

 • Best quality, most expensive

-• No remote screen, it connects to your phone to see system statistics.
-Some remote screens available, not available on amazon and not that great of reviews.
+• No remote screen, it connects to your phone to see system statistics (be sure to purchase the bluetooth version).

 • Easy to Program custom charge profiles with bluetooth app (use it with any chemistry of battery, even custom built lithium).
 If you are building custom lithium-ion batteries from scratch, this controller will make you happy.